leafsphp/docs/src/docs/routing/middleware/index.md

 Middleware can be used for a variety of tasks, such as authentication, authorization, logging, error handling, session management, and more.

-Note that Leaf has modules that offer most of these functionalities out of the box, so you might not need to write your own middleware for them.
+## Middleware in Leaf

+Leaf is a modular framework, so we don't throw everything into the core.
+However, some common middleware are built into respective modules like the Auth module which has middleware for authentication, the CORS module, and the CSRF module which come with their own implementation.

+We recommend that you always check the module documentation to see if it offers the functionality you need before attempting to write your own middleware.
+You'll find just what you need in a module about 90% of the time.

-This page only covers how to use middleware in Leaf Core, if you are using Leaf MVC, you can check the [Leaf MVC Middleware](/docs/routing/middleware/mvc) page.
+Also, this page only covers how to use middleware in Leaf Core, if you are using Leaf MVC, you can check the [Leaf MVC Middleware](/docs/routing/middleware/mvc) page.

+With that out of the way, let's see how to use middleware in Leaf.

 ## Creating Middleware